-The Restructuring Dilution Transactions and other Dominican corporate actions contemplated by the Plan assume that Tricom's current Shareholders' Agreement has been terminated and/or amended, as necessary and/or appropriate, and Articles 5 and 6 of Tricom's existing by laws have been amended prior to implementation of such transactions in order to, among other things, allow the issuance of Tricom Class B Stock to Holding Company.
+The Restructuring Dilution Transactions and other Dominican corporate actions contemplated by the Plan will include steps intended to terminate and/or amend Tricom's current Shareholders' Agreement as necessary and/or appropriate, and to amend Articles 5 and 6 of Tricom's existing by laws prior to implementation of such transactions in order to, among other things, allow the issuance of Tricom Class B Stock to Holding Company.

-5. Dominican Corporate Actions
+5. Dominican Corporate Actions32

 NUMBERS USED IN THIS SECTION ARE FOR ILLUSTRATIVE PURPOSES ONLY AND ARE SUBJECT TO CHANGE a.
+Introduction

-Introduction result.
-In addition, under the tax laws of the Dominican Republic, any cancellation of Tricom and TCN's debt provided for under the Plan, other than debt exchanged for shares in accordance with the Plan,31 will be taxed as cancellation of debt income ("COD Income") and the amount of net operating losses ("NOLs") which may be used to offset such income is limited (see Section XII, "Certain Dominican Republic Tax Consequences to the Plan of Reorganization").
+Notwithstanding the provisions of the Bankruptcy Code which allow for the cancellation of equity in the context of a Chapter 11 plan, Dominican law does not allow such a result.
+In addition, under the tax laws of the Dominican Republic, any cancellation of Tricom and TCN's debt provided for under the Plan, other than debt exchanged for shares in accordance with the Plan, 33 will be taxed as cancellation of debt income ("COD Income") and the amount of